Monomial-agnostic computation of vanishing ideals: Conclusion

 \section{Conclusion}

-This study proposed exploiting the gradient of polynomials and realized the first efficient, monomial-agnostic, and spurious-vanishing-free approximate computation of vanishing ideals, which aims to bridge the gap between computer algebra and data-driven applications as machine learning.
-We introduced gradient normalization as an efficient and monomial-agnostic normalization and showed that its data-dependent nature provides novel properties that have not been achieved in literature, such as scaling consistency, by which the basis of non-scaled points can be retrieved from that of translated or scaled points.
+This study proposed exploiting the gradient of polynomials and realized the first monomial-agnostic computation of generators of an ideal of points, aiming at spurious-vanishing-free approximate computation of vanishing ideals to bridge the gap between computational algebra and data-driven applications as machine learning.
+We introduced gradient normalization as an efficient and monomial-agnostic normalization and showed that its data-dependent nature provides novel properties such as scaling consistency, by which the basis of non-scaled points can be retrieved from that of translated or scaled points.
 We also showed that gradient normalization leads to a bounded increase in the extent of vanishing under perturbations, enabling us to select the threshold $\epsilon$ based on the geometrical intuition on the perturbations.
 Moreover, we demonstrated that although the gradients of polynomials at points are numerical entities, these can reveal some symbolic relations between polynomials.
-This result was used for removing the redundancy of the basis.
-We believe that this work opens up new directions for research on data-driven monomial-agnostic computer algebra, where the existing notions, operations, and algorithms based on symbolic computation could be redefined or reformulated into a fully numerical computation.
+This result was used to reduce the redundancy of the basis.
+We believe that this work opens up new directions for research on data-driven monomial-agnostic computational algebra, where the existing notions, operations, and algorithms based on symbolic computation could be redefined or reformulated into a fully numerical computation.